unbit/uwsgi-docs/Logging.rst

     log-route = internalservererror (HTTP/1.\d 500)
     log-route = mylogger1 uWSGI listen queue of socket .* full

-This will log all 500 errors to /tmp/errors, while listen queue full errors will end up in /tmp/foobar.

-This is somewhat similar to the :doc:`AlarmSubsystem` (though alarms are usually heavier and should only be used for critical situations).
+This will log each 500 level error to /tmp/errors, while listen queue full errors will end up in /tmp/foobar.
+This is somewhat similar to the :doc:`AlarmSubsystem`, though alarms are usually heavier and should only be used for critical situations.

 Logging to files
 ----------------